HKUDS/GraphAug/README.md

 Firstly you need to unzip data.
 Then you need to create ../History directory and ../Models directory.
 Then you can run the code following the order.

+## Citing ##
+If our paper benefits to your research, please cite our paper using the bitex below:

+    @article{zhang2024graph,
+  title={Graph Augmentation for Recommendation}, author={Zhang, Qianru and Xia, Lianghao and Cai, Xuheng and Yiu, Siuming and Huang, Chao and Jensen, Christian S}, journal={arXiv preprint arXiv:2403.16656}, year={2024}

+     }